KenshoWh0o/little-things/README.md

-# little-things
+# 📄 Description
- 🏷️ Some code lines made to practice and learn new languages
+Some code lines made to practice and learn new languages (mainly python for now).